Bijection: Definition

 Satisfying properties (1) and (2) means that a pairing is a function with domain X. It is more common to see properties (1) and (2) written as a single statement: Every element of X is paired with exactly one element of Y. Functions which satisfy property (3) are said to be "onto Y " and are called surjections (or surjective functions).
 Functions which satisfy property (4) are said to be "one-to-one functions" and are called injections (or injective functions).
 With this terminology, a bijection is a function which is both a surjection and an injection, or using other words, a bijection is a function which is both "one-to-one" and "onto".

 Examples

+Every map from the empty set to itself is a bijection.

 Batting line-up of a baseball or cricket team

 Consider the batting line-up of a baseball or cricket team (or any list of all the players of any sports team where every player holds a specific spot in a line-up).
 The set X will be the players on the team (of size nine in the case of baseball) and the set Y will be the positions in the batting order (1st, 2nd, 3rd, etc.) The "pairing" is given by which player is in what position in this order.
 Property (1) is satisfied since each player is somewhere in the list.
 Property (2) is satisfied since no player bats in two (or more) positions in the order.
 Property (3) says that for each position in the order, there is some player batting in that position and property (4) states that two or more players are never batting in the same position in the list.